lgreco/DataStructures/CarWash/src/README.md

 ## Second part

-One your BBQ class is ready, you will use it to model a random process, specifically a car wash.
+Once your BBQ class is ready, you will use it to model a random process, specifically a car wash.
 Before you start writing code, let's agree on some requirements.

 * The car wash simulation should be a class called CarWash.